jdevfullstack-tutorials/learn-to-code/README.md

 ## Interest In Video Games
-I was not really exposed to computers when I was a child but I was exposed to PlayStation and video games.
-And since I do not have any idea that these things were just being developed, I just said to myself, computers are really great for they (the computers alone) can create a bunch of great games.
+I was not really exposed to computers when I was a child but I was exposed and addicted to PlayStation games and Mortal Kombat, just to name a few.

+And since I
+do not have any idea that these things were just being developed, I just said to myself, computers are really great for they (the computers alone) can create a bunch of great games.